brokenlcd/Arduino-Libraries/DS1307/Readme.txt

 be reset, there are two functions to do that:
     RTC.set24();
     RTC.set12();
+I've noticed sometimes these functions don't work properly.
+I've found that the easiest way to set 24 hour time is simply to write a 24 hour time value to the RTC - make sure you set up the RTC with twentyfourhour = true and then write the hour to the clock.
+The software will take care of the rest.
+This is an issue I'm tracking and actively working on; as of yet it doesn't affect the basic functionality.

 As was mentioned in the introduction, I don't personally use 12-hour time, so support in the library as of the time of this writing is sketchy at best.
 I